-Let's say we have a hollow meter stick.
+Let's say we have a meter stick.
 Its mass is uniformly distributed throughout itself so we would say that its center of mass is at the exact center of the meter stick.
 This is where we would place the weight vector of the object.
 See Figure 4a.
-Now, let's say that we stuff a bit of extra mass in one end of the hollow meter stick (like the one on your desk); The mass of the stick is no longer distributed uniformly across the stick because of the extra mass on one side.
-This would cause the center of mass of the stick to be shifted to the right.
+Now, let's say that we drill a hole on the right end of the meter stick.
+The mass of the stick is no longer distributed uniformly across the stick because of the hole.
+This would cause the center of mass of the stick to be shifted to the left.
 See Figure 4b.